Hugo Boumous: Mumbai City

 On 17 October 2020, Boumous signed for Mumbai City on a two-year deal, with a $200,000 transfer fee, the highest till that time in ISL.

 Mohun Bagan

 On 8 July 2021, Boumous signed for Mohun Bagan on a five-year deal for a record transfer fee of $280,000 breaking the record set by him in the previous season.
 He debuted for Mohun Bagan in the 2021–22 season opener against Kerala Blasters on 19 November, in which he scored twice in 4–2 win.
 As 2022–23 season began, he appeared with the club on 20 August against Rajasthan United at the 131st edition of Durand Cup, in which they were defeated by 3–2.

 Odisha FC

 On 4 June 2024, he joined Odisha FC for an undisclosed fees.
+On 28 June 2026, Boumous left Odisha after his contract was mutually terminated.

+Selangor

+On 20 January 2026, Boumous joined Malaysia Super League side Selangor on loan for the rest of the season, being handed the number 9 shirt.
+He started in his debut at Malaysia Cup on 23 January against Kelantan The Real Warriors.
+On 25 June 2026, Boumous signed a permanent deal with Selangor, on a two-year contract.

 International career

 In May 2016, Boumous was called up to the Morocco under-23 football team for a friendly match against Cameroon.
 However, he was expelled from the team by the technical director after a video of Boumous smoking shisha surfaced in social media.